Nisitha93/Nisitha93/README.md

 - 🌱 I’m an Undergraduate student at SLIIT malabe
 - 👀 I’m interested in Information Technology
-- 💞️ I’m looking for an intership in a reputed IT company
+- 💞️ I’m looking for an intership in a reputed IT based company
 - 📫 How to reach me: nisitha.dk@gmail.com

 <h3 align="left">Connect with me:</h3>